Two Pointer Techniques for Linked List Problems

 slow = head;

-// Fast and slow pointers move forward synchronously,
+// move the fast and slow pointers forward in sync,

-// and the intersection point is the start of the
+// the intersection point is the start of the cycle

 fast = fast.next;